-t’s the day before an audition, and as you take a few minutes to review some tricky sections, suddenly you get a twinge of anxiety and start stressing and freaking out about how awful everything sounds.
+It’s the day before an audition or performance.
+And as you take a few minutes to review some tricky sections, suddenly you feel a twinge of anxiety and worry about how subpar everything sounds.
 How unprepared you feel.
-And how horribly you’re afraid things are going to go.
+And your thoughts are filled with stress-inducing worst-case scenarios and what-if’s.

 But these are also the exact moments when it’s hardest to think good thoughts.

-But from a performance perspective, this negativity bias can make it difficult to stay in a good frame of mind before auditions.
-Or get to sleep the night before a big recital.
-Which can then make the performance go to crap.
+But from a performance perspective, this negativity bias can make it difficult to stay in a more self-affirming, performance-enhancing headspace before big auditions or performances.

-So how can we get better at “thinking positive” – at least temporarily – when we need it most?
+So how can we get better at thinking better thoughts and adopting a more optimal mindset when we need it most?

-A team of researchers recruited 142 undergraduates, and told them they’d be spending some time “entertaining themselves with their thoughts.”
+A team of researchers (Westgate et al., 2017) recruited 142 undergraduates, and told them they’d be spending some time “entertaining themselves with their thoughts.”

-The other group (the control group) didn’t get any memory aids.
+The other group (the control group) didn’t get any such topic prompts.
 Only the instructions “you don’t have to think only about [the 8 topics they wrote down], but they may be a useful starting point.”
-And while they also sat in front of a computer screen, it just displayed the message “please think about the topics you listed earlier.”

-It’s not like the groups’ tasks were all that different.
-One group simply had a “cheat sheet” of their topics in front of them.
+The two groups’ tasks were essentially identical.
+The only difference was that one group simply had a “cheat sheet” of pleasant topics to think about in front of them.

 Would this seemingly trivial tweak make any difference?